Symphonies by Anton Bruckner: Symphony No. 1 in C minor

 Bruckner's Symphony No. 1 in C minor – sometimes called by Bruckner "das kecke Beserl" (roughly translated as "the saucy maid"), – was completed in 1866, but the original manuscript of this symphony was not reconstructed until 1998.
 Instead, it is commonly known in two versions, the so-called Linz Version – based mainly on rhythmical revisions made in Vienna in 1877 – and the completely revised Vienna Version of 1891.

 Symphony in D minor (1869)

 Bruckner's next symphony was the Symphony in D minor of 1869, the so-called "Symphony No. 0" ("Die Nullte"), a work that was so harshly criticized that Bruckner retracted it completely.
 It was not performed at all during his lifetime.

-Symphony in B-flat major
+Symphony in B♭ major

-Bruckner's next attempt was a sketch of the first movement to a Symphony in B-flat major, but he did no further work on it afterwards.
+Bruckner's next attempt was a sketch of the first movement to a Symphony in B♭ major, but he did no further work on it afterwards.
 Ricardo Luna has transcribed it first for chamber ensemble: Ricardo Luna, Bruckner unknown – CD Preiser Records PR 91250, 2013, and later for symphonic orchestra.